Hornbill-Docs/esp-user-guide/esp-user-guide/availability-status.md

 ![User Availability Status More](/_books/esp-user-guide/images/user-availability-more.png)

 ## Status Enabled with Time Recording
-When Time Recording is enabled, the time of each status change will be captured and visible to you and other users.
+When Time Recording is enabled, the time of each status change is captured and visible to you and other users.

 ![Status with Time](/_books/esp-user-guide/images/status-with-time.png)